lantenak/de_zoomcamp_project/README.md

 | status_yr  | Year of enactment of status  |
 | status_dcd  | Decade of enactment of status  |

-* Partitioned on the `status_dcd` column - assuming that this column is more related to dates
+* Partitioned on the `status_dcd` column - assuming that this column is closely related to time unit (year) and converting year to decade of year will end up reduced number of partitions

-* Clustered on the `desig_eng` column - assuming that this column will be more filtered
+* Clustered on the `desig_eng` column - assuming that this column will be more filtered or aggregated

 # How to run it?